cpapplefamily/PoorMansBashBunny/README.md

 - Increased size of STORAGE to 256MB
 - Set an alias Q=QUACK (for better bunnyscript support)
 - Started adding a german keyboard layout

+## Cool ideas for the future:
+- User zero pi w to open a wifi hotspot and allow some kind of remote control
+- Add an i2c display